rayraycano/rayraycano.github.io/_posts/2016-05-18-PPPPP(EWCNNs).markdown

 This whole process was just 2 weeks of constantly plugging away at code and feeling so incompetent, then triumphant, then incompetent, then triumphant, then moderately satisfied at the end.
 The focus of the rest of the blog will b on steps 5, 10, and 11.
 There will be some great links for anyone else who wants to try this, so keep an eye out ^.^

-Tensorflow, Amazon Images, and Instillation Nightmares
+Tensorflow, Amazon Images, and installation Nightmares
 ------------------------------------------------------

 [Tensorflow][Tensorflow] is a robust machine learning library in Python (my go to language) that was recently bought by google.
 Tensorflow is relatively new, which meant I was on the *bleeding edge* of technology!!!11!1 However, this meant that things that were supposed to be reliable were actually buggy: